jcarvalho89/jcarvalho89/README.md

-- 👋 Hi, I’m @jcarvalho89
+- 👋 Hi, I’m Josiano Carvalho

-- 🌱 I’m currently learning micro-services and software architecture, php, golang, javascript, websockets, bots and high performance applications.
+- 🌱 I have good knowledge of microservices, software architecture, php, javascript, websockets, bots, and high-performance applications.
+Also, I am starting with golang.

 - 📫 How to reach out me:
   - https://www.linkedin.com/in/josianocarvalho/?locale=en_US